myk4444/email-temp1/readme.md

-# My Wev Design course
+# My Internship

-This is my files from Web Design Course
+This is my files from internship.
+Company: Pearline's Apothecary

+# What's inde...

+HTML | inline CSS | Images (are linked to their website images)